-Authorizing users to use Kibana in most configurations is as simple as assigning the user
+Authorizing users to use Kibana in simple configurations is as easy as assigning the user

 kibana_dashboard_only_user reserved role.
 If you’re running

-a single tenant of Kibana against your Elasticsearch cluster, this is sufficient and no other
+a single tenant of Kibana against your Elasticsearch cluster, and you’re not controlling access to individual spaces, then this is sufficient and no other action is required.

 When running multiple tenants of Kibana, and changing the

 must create custom roles that authorize the user for that specific tenant.
 You can use